Not many online sellers know what product feed is.

-So to get your good friend Google to tell all his friends (that he has a lot of) about your new product, you need to talk .xml
+So to get your good friend Google to tell all his friends (that he has a lot of) about your new product, you need to talk .xml.

 If the .xml is the language you speak to Google, your product feed is the message that you give to Google to share with all his buddies.

 Every wondered how the internet magically knew you looked at a product and then advertised similar products in front of you on various pages?
-That magic is behavioural retargeting and it uses .xml and product feeds.

 Why do I need a product feed?

-One word: Multichannel.
 Going multichannel, that is, selling in multiple channels, is of the utmost importance to spread your brand name.